yacovyit/hiking/docs/codelab.md

 ![Firestore-Android5](img/Firestore-Android5.png)

-Now go back to the Firebase console and edit one of the restaurant names.
+Now go back to the Firebase console and edit one of the trek names.
 You should see it change in the app almost instantly!

 ## Sort and filter data
 Duration: 5:00

-The app currently displays the top-rated restaurants across the entire collection, but in a real restaurant app the user would want to sort and filter the data.
+The app currently displays the top-rated restaurants across the entire collection, but in a real trek app the user would want to sort and filter the data.
 For example the app should be able to show "Top seafood restaurants in Philadelphia" or "Least expensive pizza".

 Clicking white bar at the top of the app brings up a filters dialog.
 In this section we'll use Firestore queries to make this dialog work: